February 6

 Gotham Steel Review: Pro Chef Pan

 Most people think of Gotham Steel as the familiar copper-colored nonstick pans, but they actually make several cookware lines, as well as bakeware.
-Some of their large sets include both cookware and bakeware.
+Some of their large sets include cookware and bakeware.
 They also make knives and small appliances (like air fryers and indoor grills).
 Here, we look just at the cookware.

 NOTE: Table may not be visible in mobile view.